shuzhao-li-lab/consensus_serum_metabolome/README.md

 # Consensus Serum Metabolome

-Releases of the consensus metabolome for human serum/plasma, and support code for publication.
+A human Consensus Serum Metabolome (CSM) based on large-scale mining of public metabolomics data.

-The current release is under `releases/`.
+The CSM data R1 are now released under `releases/`.

+Supporting code is open but not ready for production.
+The preprint and webtool are scheduled to release in mid-November.

-Jupyter notebooks used for the publication are under `notebooks/`.
+Jupyter notebooks used for the publication will be under `notebooks/`.